electron/website/docs/latest/tutorial/tutorial-3-preload.md

 communicate between main and renderer processes with Electron's inter-process communication (IPC) modules.

-If you are not familiar with Node.js, we recommend you to first read [their intro docs][node-guide] before continuing.

 ## Main and renderer processes

 :::info Further reading